WEBX-PL/turborepo-monorepo-react-component/README.md

 Turborepo runs the `build` script for all publishable packages (excluding docs) and publishes the packages to npm.
 By default, this example includes `acme` as the npm organization.
 To change this, do the following:

-- Rename folders in `packages/*` to replace `acme` with your desired scope
+- Rename folders in `packages/*` to replace `webx-pl` with your desired scope
-- Search and replace `acme` with your desired scope
+- Search and replace `webx-pl` with your desired scope
 - Re-run `yarn install`

 To publish packages to a private npm organization scope, **remove** the following from each of the `package.json`'s